 Many businesses need technicians with very specific skills to diagnose and repair complex problems in the Electric Vehicle and Hybrid Vehicle specialty.
 The high voltage battery and vehicle power systems require extremely fast computer multiplexing.
-This specialized program includes electronic controlled autonomous drive systems, electronic motor drive, four wheel motor drive, and hybrid drive systems.
+This specialized degree includes electronic controlled autonomous drive systems, electronic motor drive, four wheel motor drive, and hybrid drive systems.
 Successful students will obtain a highly desired specialty set of skills.
 Work experience is a requirement for this major, which ensures student competency and success.
 All students are required to complete a digital portfolio resume used for assessment and practicum.
+Students completing all courses and general education courses will receive an Associate in Science during Commencement.
 Students completing all automotive course requirements will receive a Certificate of Achievement during Commencement.